Gregorio Sablan: Early political career

 Sablan was an assistant to Governor Carlos S. Camacho.
 In the 1981 general election, Sablan defeated Republican candidate Manuel D. Muna for the open seat in Precinct 2 in what was otherwise a strongly Republican election year.
 Sablan served two terms in the Northern Mariana Islands Commonwealth Legislature from 1982 until 1986 as a Democrat.
 During his second term, he was the chairman of the Committee on Federal Programs and of the Committee on War Claims and Federal Land Taking.
 During this time, he was selected as a special representative to hold talks with the United States Assistant Secretary of the Interior to negotiate federal assistance for the CNMI.

-He retired from the Commonwealth Legislature to become Special Assistant to Daniel Inouye, a U.S. Senator from Hawaii, during the late 1980s.
+Sablan did not run for reelection in 1985.
+Governor Pedro P. Tenorio nominated Sablan to a CNMI-specific position with Senator Daniel Inouye of Hawaii.
+He returned to the Marianas after his time with Inoyue.
 After this, he briefly returned to college before returning to the CNMI to serve as Special Assistant for Management and Budget in the administration of Froilan Tenorio (1994–98).
 He later served as a Special Assistant in the administration of Pedro P. Tenorio (1998–2002) before being appointed Executive Director of the Commonwealth Election Commission, a position in which he served until he filed to run for delegate.